Limited polynomials and sendov's conjecture: Critical points of limited polynomials

 \begin{corollary} Let $P(x)=\prod \limits_{i=1}^{n}(x-a_i)$ be a polynomial of degree $n$ for $n\geq 2$, with $a_i>0$ and let $\epsilon>0$ be arbitrary.
 If $\frac{P_n(x)}{x-a_j}$ is $\epsilon$-limited, where $a_j=\mathrm{min}\{a_i\}_{i=1}^{n}$, then $|a_j-b_{ik}|<\delta$, for any $\delta>0$ and $P^{k}(b_{ik})=0$~$(i=1,\ldots, n)$. \end{corollary}

 \begin{proof} The result follows by varying the magnitude of $\epsilon$ in Theorem \ref{basic inequality}, since $\epsilon$ is arbitrary. \end{proof}

-Corollary \ref{squeeze} reveals quite well that the zeros of any real coefficient $\epsilon$-limited polynomial $P_n(x)$ can be made close to the zeros of their derivative $P'_n(x)$ by shrinking the size of $\epsilon$.
-In such a case we could take Similarly the zeros of $P_n(x)$ can be made to be far from the zeros of $P'_n(x)$ by taking $\epsilon>0$ to be smaller than Carefully tweaking $\epsilon$ this way gives some information about the local distribution of the zeros of limited polynomials and the derivatives.
+The corollary \ref{squeeze} reveals quite well that the zeros of any real coefficient $\epsilon$-limited polynomial $P_n(x)$ can be made close to the zeros of their derivative $P'_n(x)$ by shrinking the size of $\epsilon$.
+In this case, we can set